AjdinHalac/AjdinHalac/README.md

 experiences, and core focus on Backend Development, Microservices, and Domain Driven Design.
 Continuously exploring Optimization and Software Architecture.
-Previous domains include Gambling, AI, Biotech, Identity, and Marketplace, but open to exploring other options.
+Previous domains include Gambling, AI, Biotech, Identity, Marketplace, and Asset Management, but open to exploring other options.
 Currently working with GoLang and Java.
 Hobbies include creating Robots using Arduino and Raspberry.